Honors Contract Guidelines

 - Make very clear what you're doing, why you're doing it, how you're doing it, when you're doing it, and what the outcome (or final product) of your project will be.
 It may help to think of your proposal as a question or problem that you wish to answer or solve, or at least to shed more light upon.

 - Include an explicit timetable for meetings with the course instructor, submission of the components or drafts of the project, and submission of the final product.
-The final deadline can be no later than the scheduled final examination period for the course.
+The final deadline can be no later than the scheduled final exam period for the course.

 - Include an explicit statement of the criteria that will be used to evaluate the contracted work.
-Will the project be graded?
-If so, what percentage of the course grade will the contracted work constitute?
-If the project will not be graded, what are the minimum requirements that the work must meet in order to be judged acceptable?
+What are the minimum requirements that must be met in order to be judged acceptable?

 The Honors College may approve your proposal as written, reject it, or request more information before making a decision.
 Once your proposal is approved, the Honors College will sign it and send a copy to both the student and the instructor.
 Approved contracts receive a transcript comment "transcript note" of Honors after the fact, once the registrar is notified by Honors that the coursework has been completed.

 Stage Three: Completion of the Contracted Work